chompers98/CAISF24WCProject/README.md

 # CAIS++ Fall 2024 Winter Curriculum Project

 Leyaa George | leyaageo@usc.edu
+*NOTE: If you are attempting to see the code, click the file that says "CLICKONME" at the end.

 ## Project Description
 This is a classifier model, built on BERT, that uses natural language processing to detect whether an article is sarcastic or not based on its headline.